frptools/collectable/readme.md

 provided as an opt-in feature.
-These are ultimately intended to be drop-in replacements for Immutable.js classes, but it's recommended that you use the functional options if you can, as the class implementations must reference every code path by design, which will make it harder to keep your applications bundle size to a minimum.
+These are ultimately intended to be drop-in replacements for Immutable.js classes, but it's recommended that you use the functional options if you can, as the class implementations must reference every code path by design, which will make it harder to keep your application's bundle size to a minimum.

 ### Installation